Music of Scotland: 1970s–1980s

 The Bay City Rollers found fame in both Europe and the United States, selling 120 million records worldwide.

-By the 1970s, Rod Stewart and groups such as the Average White Band, Nazareth and The Sensational Alex Harvey Band began to gain international success.
+By the 1970s, Rod Stewart and groups such as the Average White Band, Nazareth and the Sensational Alex Harvey Band began to gain international success.
 The most commercially successful Scottish pop act of the 1970s by sales was the Bay City Rollers, who sold over 120 million albums worldwide.
-Their 1975 single "Bye, Bye, Baby (Baby Goodbye)" finished the year as the UK's best selling single.
+Their 1975 single "Bye, Bye, Baby (Baby Goodbye)" finished the year as the UK's best-selling single.

 Pilot, a band formed by former Bay City Rollers member Billy Lyall, also enjoyed some success.
 Their 1974 single "Magic" from their debut album From the Album of the Same Name (1974) reached number eleven on the UK Singles Charts and number five on the Billboard Hot 100 in the United States.
 Selling over one million copies, it was awarded a gold disc by the R.I.A.A. in August 1975.
 The song "January" gave Pilot their greatest success in the UK, securing the number one spot in the UK Singles Chart on 1 February 1975.

-Several members of the internationally successful rock band AC/DC were born in Scotland, including original lead singer Bon Scott and guitarists Malcolm and Angus Young, though by the time they began playing, all three had moved to Australia.
-Angus and Malcolm's older brother, George Young, found success as a member of the Australian band The Easybeats and later produced some of AC/DC's records and formed a songwriting partnership with Dutch ex-pat Harry Vanda.
-Musicians Mark Knopfler and John Martyn were also partly raised in Scotland.
+Several members of the internationally successful rock band AC/DC were born in Scotland, including their original lead singer, Bon Scott, and the guitarists Malcolm and Angus Young, although by the time they began playing, all three had moved to Australia.
+Angus and Malcolm's older brother, George Young, found success as a member of the Australian band the Easybeats and later produced some of AC/DC's records and formed a songwriting partnership with the Dutch expatriate Harry Vanda.
+The musicians Mark Knopfler and John Martyn were also partly raised in Scotland.

-Scotland produced a number of punk bands which achieved mainstream success, namely The Exploited, The Rezillos, The Skids, The Fire Engines, and the Scars.
-In the post-punk era of the early 1980s, Scotland produced bands like Cocteau Twins, Orange Juice, The Associates, Simple Minds, Maggie Reilly, Annie Lennox (Eurythmics), Hue and Cry, Goodbye Mr Mackenzie, The Jesus and Mary Chain, Wet Wet Wet, Big Country, The Proclaimers, and Josef K. Since the 1980s Scotland has produced several popular rock and alternative rock acts.
-The growth of indie bands in Scotland during the 1980s was prominent with the arrival of the likes of Primal Scream, The Soup Dragons, The Jesus and Mary Chain, Aztec Camera, The Blue Nile, Teenage Fanclub, 18 Wheeler, The Pastels and BMX Bandits.
-The following decade also saw a burgeoning scene in Glasgow, with the likes of The Almighty, Arab Strap, Belle and Sebastian, Camera Obscura, The Delgados, Bis and Mogwai.
+Scotland produced a number of punk bands which achieved mainstream success, namely the Exploited, the Rezillos, the Skids, the Fire Engines and the Scars.
+In the post-punk era of the early 1980s, Scotland produced bands like Cocteau Twins, Orange Juice, the Associates, Simple Minds, Maggie Reilly, Annie Lennox (Eurythmics), Hue and Cry, Goodbye Mr Mackenzie, the Jesus and Mary Chain, Wet Wet Wet, Big Country, the Proclaimers and Josef K. Since the 1980s Scotland has produced several popular rock and alternative rock acts.
+The growth of indie bands in Scotland during the 1980s was prominent with the arrival of the likes of Primal Scream, the Soup Dragons, the Jesus and Mary Chain, Aztec Camera, the Blue Nile, Teenage Fanclub, 18 Wheeler, the Pastels and BMX Bandits.
+The following decade also saw a burgeoning scene in Glasgow, with the likes of the Almighty, Arab Strap, Belle and Sebastian, Camera Obscura, the Delgados, Bis and Mogwai.